 Opening text

 First technologists issued scary dystopian alarms about the power of automation, including artificial intelligence (AI), to destroy jobs.
 Then came a correction of sorts, with a wave of reassurances that tended to minimize alarm.
 Now, the discourse appears to be arriving at a more complicated story that suggests that while the robots are coming they will bring neither an apocalypse nor utopia, but instead both benefits and stress alike.
-All of which underscores how mixed, contested, and uncertain is what is known about how automation and related technologies will hit home in the coming years.
+All of which underscores how mixed, contested, and uncertain the impacts of automation and related technologies will be on our economy in the coming years.

-Which is where this report aims to help.
 In order to fill in some of the blanks and provide an overview of automation trends both in the recent past and the near future, the analysis presented here develops both backward- and forward-looking analyses of the observed and projected impacts of automation on job growth and change over the years 1980 to 2016 and 2016 to 2030.

-Throughout the focus is on areas of potential occupational stress rather than on net employment impacts.
+The report focuses on areas of potential occupational stress rather than on net employment impacts.
 Special attention is applied to digging beneath national top-line statistics to explore industry, geographical, and demographic variations.
 Finally, the report concludes by suggesting a comprehensive response framework and recommendations for national and state-local policymakers.

 Automation framework summary sentence

 Automation exists to substitute work undertaken by humans with work done by machines, with the aim of increasing quality and quantity of output at a reduced cost.
-In keeping with this the concept of automation, and the use of task-based models to analyze it, leads to some general rules that seem to govern the interaction of machines and workers.
+The concept of automation, and the use of task-based models to analyze it, leads to some general rules that seem to govern the interaction of machines and workers.

 Intro text 1